-Ethiopia today is facing an urgent need for food support, said Argaw Fantu, CNEWA’s regional director for Ethiopia, on last week’s “Connections With Msgr.
+Ethiopia today is facing an urgent need for food support, said Argaw Fantu, CNEWA’s regional director for Ethiopia, on this week’s “Connections With Msgr.
 Peter” livestream.

 “Due to the impact of war, due to the economic crisis, the first important thing is food support, emergency food support,” said Mr. Fantu, speaking with CNEWA President Msgr.
 Peter Vaccari live from Addis Ababa over Zoom on 9 November.

 The need is countrywide, he said, but many refugees and internally displaced persons have traveled to urban areas, like the capital, Addis Ababa, to escape ongoing violence and drought, creating a greater burden on city centers.

 The Jesuit Refugee Service, which runs a center in Addis Ababa and receives support from CNEWA, has been providing food packages and medical care to refugees — often from Sudan and Eritrea — and to displaced persons, he said.